Niaci-what, please?

 By building up and supporting the skin barrier, the skin can naturally stabilize its own moisture balance again.

-4. Niacinamide for skin diseases & conditions?
+4. Niacinamide for skin diseases & symptoms?

 Especially when your skin is ill or particularly demanding, the search for compatible, effective cosmetics can be quite nerve-wracking.
 If you can categorize your skin here, Niacinamide could be worth a try to bring it back to its healthy functionality in a natural way.
 Of course, we always recommend a visit to your dermatologist or cosmetician first to get an accurate diagnosis for your skin and answer any questions you may have Tone.